cmdaoust/Experimental-SOPs/EEG/EEG_SOP.md

 ---

 ### Begin Gelling Electrodes
-1. Carefully push the blunt needle through the electrode aperture until it reaches the participant’s scalp.
+1. Carefully push the plastic syringe end through the electrode aperture until it reaches the participant’s scalp.
 2. Gently move some hair to the side by pushing the tip of the needle side to side.
-3. Lift the syringe slightly (otherwise the blunted needle will be covered by the skin and no gel can come out).
+3. Lift the syringe slightly (otherwise the syringe end will be covered by the skin and no gel can come out).
 4. Use the nozzle to apply a small amount of gel.
 5. Spread the gel with a circular motion of the needle on the scalp, but do not overdo it.
 Too much gel can create “bridges” between electrodes.
 6. Slowly retract the needle, injecting enough gel to fill any air pockets left by the needle.